Dasyud/dasyud.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a senior undergraduate student in the [Department of Electrical and Electronics Engineering, Birla Institute of Technology and Science, Pilani, Hyderabad Campus](https://beta.bits-pilani.ac.in/hyderabad/electrical-electronics-engineering/), pursuing a Bachelor's in Electronics and Instrumentation Engineering.
+I am a predoctoral researcher in the [M365 Research](https://www.microsoft.com/en-us/research/group/systems-innovation/) team at Microsoft.

-My research interests lie at the intersection of AI, information theory, data compression and representation learning.
-I am currently fascinated by Neural Compression and am looking for research opportunities in this field.
+Prior to joining Microsoft, I graduated from the [Birla Institute of Technology and Science, Pilani, Hyderabad Campus](https://www.bits-pilani.ac.in/hyderabad/), with a Bachelor's in Electronics and Instrumentation Engineering.

-I am a Research Intern at [Microsoft Research, India](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/), working with [Dr. Mayukh Das](https://www.microsoft.com/en-us/research/people/mayukhdas/) in the [M365 Research group](https://www.microsoft.com/en-us/research/group/systems-innovation/).
-I am working on AI for Sustainability in Datacenters, focusing on reducing Scope 2 Emissions.
+My work broadly deals with Reinforcement Learning for sequential decision making in various systems.
+My interests also lie at the intersection of Artificial Intelligence and Information Theory, and in Geometric Deep Learning.

-Prior to this, I worked with [Dr. Tzyy-Ping Jung](https://sccn.ucsd.edu/~jung/) from the [University of California, San Diego](https://ucsd.edu/) on detecting students' stress from EEG data using Graph Machine Learning.
-I worked closely with the lab's Microsoft Research collaborators during this project.
+I was previously a Research Intern at [Microsoft Research, India](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/), supervised by [Dr. Mayukh Das](https://www.microsoft.com/en-us/research/people/mayukhdas/) at the [M365 Research group](https://www.microsoft.com/en-us/research/group/systems-innovation/).
+I worked on AI-based decision-making frameworks for Sustainability in Datacenters, focusing on reducing Scope 2 Emissions by reducing CPU power consumption without violating workload requirements.

-I have also been fortunate enough to work with [Dr. Rajesh Kumar Tripathy](https://beta.bits-pilani.ac.in/faculty-overview/?faculty=rajesh-k-tripathy) on Graph Neural Networks and Graph Signal Processing for several biomedical problems.
-Apart from spending my time doing fun research, I play souls-like video games and read mangas.
+In a not-too-distant past, I worked with [Dr. Tzyy-Ping Jung](https://sccn.ucsd.edu/~jung/) from the [University of California, San Diego](https://ucsd.edu/) on detecting students' stress from EEG data using Graph Machine Learning.
+I worked closely with the lab's Microsoft Research (Redmond) collaborators during this project.